Archive What Apps Should Kids Not Have?

 TikTok

 The app has parental controls.
 This can help you if you want to know how to keep kids safe on TikTok instead of blocking the app entirely.
 Keep in mind that there’s a chance your kids hide TikTok under your nose.
 After all, all the cool kids are using it, so why not them?
-The parental controls settings on the app aren’t perfect but using them instead of blocking the app depends on how mature you think your child is.
+The parental controls settings on the app aren’t perfect.
+However, using them instead of blocking the app depends on how mature you think your child is.
 It’s a very subjective matter that depends entirely on your own judgment.

 Mature Content